Git-Prime/gphelm-chart-repo/README.md

 - `ci/test-values.yaml` (required) - `ct` will uses these values when it tests.
 You can specify multiple test values and it will test all of them.
 It looks for files named `*-values.yaml`.
 - `ci/pre-test.sh` (optional) - Put anything in here (for example `kubectl` or `helm` commands) that you want to be installed or added to the cluster before your chart is created.
-- `templates/tests/test-configmap.yaml` - Is just a configmap that in this case is being used to drop in `bats` tests for the `test-status.yaml` pod.
+- `templates/tests/test-configmap.yaml` (recommended) - Is just a configmap that in this case is being used to drop in `bats` tests for the `test-status.yaml` pod.
+This can allow you to run an entire test suite against your chart.
 - `templates/tests/test-status.yaml` (recommended)- Is a pod that uses the `"helm.sh/hook": test-success` annotation which means this pod will be created after your chart is installed to test whatever you want it to test (HTTP connection, database setup, etc).

 ##  3. <a name='IntegrationTesting'></a>Integration Testing